The Ultimate Guide to Long-Term Care (LTC) Nursing

 How Long Does It Take to Become a Long-Term Care Nurse?

-The time required to become a LTC nurse depends on a nurse’s qualifications.
+The time required to become a long-term care nurse depends on a nurse’s qualifications.
 LPNs can receive their nursing licenses in as little as one year.
 For RNs, obtaining an associate’s degree in nursing takes two years, whereas a bachelor’s degree in nursing takes four years.
-After becoming licensed LPNs or RNs, nurses can choose to specialize in areas that would be relevant for careers in LTC, and these specializations can also vary widely in length.
+After becoming licensed LPNs or RNs, nurses can choose to specialize in areas that would be relevant for careers in long-term care, and these specializations can also vary widely in length.
 Whereas nurses can complete BLS training in a day, a Wound, Ostomy, and Continence (WOC) certification requires a total of 4,500 clinical hours (1,500 in each area), which could take years to accrue.

 Why Choose Long-Term Care Nursing